andrey123h/Slack-Grocery-Bot/README.md

 parsing free-form message text, and relies on Jackson for JSON payload handling.
 Timed operations are handled by Spring Scheduling.
 Testing with JUnit & Mockito.
-Implementing middleware (filter) for authentication and validating of Slack signature
+Implementing an HTTP middleware for authentication and validating of Slack signature
 ### In progress: DB, adding deployment pipelines for staging and production, LLM API integration.